 Welcome to the CEDA news channel!
 We will post service announcements, highlights about our work, training events, vacancies and other important things here.

-Dear BADC User, This message is to inform you that the BADC File server (tornado) will be temporarily shutdown from Friday 16th November at 3pm to Sunday 18th November.
-The BADC file server is expected to be operational again from Monday 19th November.
+Due to an electricity supply shutdown at Rutherford Appleton Laboratory (18-19th October 2003), the BADC File server will be consequently temporarily shutdown from Friday 17th October at 3pm to Sunday 19th October.
+The BADC file server is expected to be back online from Monday 20th October.
 This shutdown unfortunately implies that the BADC Web site and access to data and services will be temporarily unavailable.
 We are sorry for the inconvenience this may cause.
-Regards, BADC Support BADC Support 15/11/01.Read more
+BADC Support 16/10/03.Read more